 According to history.com, ‘HUAC’s work served as a blueprint for the tactics employed by U.S. Senator Joseph McCarthy (R) in the early 1950s.
 He led an aggressive anticommunist campaign of his own that made him a powerful and feared figure in American politics.
 His reign of terror came to an end in 1954 when the news media revealed his unethical tactics and he was censured by his colleagues in Congress.
 By the late 1950s and early 1960s, HUAC’s relevance was in decline, and in 1969, it was renamed the Committee on Internal Security.
 Although it ceased issuing subpoenas that year, its operations continued until 1975.’

 As a result of the Hollywood blacklist, many careers were broken, and lives were destroyed, but some came back—actress Lee Grant, for one, who had also been blacklisted, later won two Academy Awards (1975 and 1981).
 She told me during our 2016 interview, ‘Each award was like being able to say to the blacklisters, ‘So where are you now, what are you doing?’
 I was getting awards for being there, and I survived them.’
-The wounds of the Hollywood blacklist, of the ‘dark ages’ as Marsha Hunt, another blacklisted actress, described it, had not healed yet, after all those decades.
-And like Ms. Barzman, Marsha Hunt is a centenarian too; next October she celebrates her 105th birthday (Ms. Hunt passed away on September 6, 2022, at her home in Sherman Oaks, at age 104; this paragraph has been updated on September 10).
+The wounds of the Hollywood blacklist, of the ‘dark ages’ as Marsha Hunt, another blacklisted actress, described it, had not healed at all, even after all those decades.
+And like Ms. Barzman, Marsha Hunt is a centenarian too; next October she celebrates her 105th birthday (Ms. Hunt passed away on September 6, 2022, at her home in Sherman Oaks, at age 104; this paragraph has been updated on September 10, 2022).

 Ms. Barzman asked me not to record our conversation on audiotape, but allowed me to take notes during our lunch—which I did, extensively, although it wasn’t easy.
 It also means that I don’t have too many quotes, so this interview is written more as an article rather than a one-on-one conversation.

-When she looked back, Ms. Barzman said she was excited to be part of the progressive Hollywood community in the mid-1940s, at the time when she also wrote her first scripts, ‘because I never thought so many people could be like-minded about something good to help other people.’
+Looking back, Ms. Barzman said she was excited to be part of the progressive Hollywood community in the mid-1940s, at the time when she also wrote her first scripts, ‘because I never thought so many people could be like-minded about something good to help other people.’
 In the beginning, she couldn’t believe it until she came out to Los Angeles and saw it with her very own eyes; they all gave ten percent of their income to the Party, but once World War II was over, ‘we knew that some reactionary people in Hollywood just couldn’t wait to get back at us.’
 She referred to “The Inquisition in Hollywood” (1980, written by Larry Ceplair and Steven Englund), ‘a very good book about what happened.’
 The studio heads were very upset in those days when the country unionized, and many reactionaries at the studios in top positions wanted to make it impossible for the unions to operate.
 So they decided to jump on the union people and the labor people; they weren’t even thinking in terms of communists.
 It got much bigger than just focusing on members of the Party, because so many people—‘thousands, probably,’ she said—weren’t even communists or socialists.
 ‘They had just signed a petition for something decent, or they had given some money for something,’ she said.

 In September 1947, the Committee for the First Amendment was formed by directors John Huston, William Wyler, screenwriter Philip Dunne, and actress Myrna Loy.
 A group that included leftists, liberals, and communists, it was a defense committee for those who were investigated by the House Un-American Activities Committee.
 Other members included, alphabetically, Lucille Ball, Humphrey Bogart, Lauren Bacall, Joseph Cotten, Dorothy Dandridge, Bette Davis, Melvyn Douglas, Henry Fonda, John Garfield, Judy Garland, Ira Gerhswin, June Havoc, Sterling Hayden, Paul Henried, Katharie Hepburn, Lena Horne, Marsha Hunt, Danny Kaye, Gene Kelly, Evelyn Keyes, Burt Lancaster, Groucho Marx, Groucho Marx, Burgess Meredith, Vincente Minnelli, Edward G. Robinson, Robert Ryan, Frank Sinatra, Billy Wilder and Jane Wyatt.

-Actor and comedian Groucho Marx lived across the street on Sunset Plaza Drive in Beverly Hills.
+Actor and comedian Groucho Marx lived across the street from the Barzmans on Sunset Plaza Drive in Beverly Hills.
 He used to come out with the baby carriage, pushing his baby daughter Melinda (b.
 1946) on his daily stroll.
 The Barzmans didn’t know him, but he was always friendly.
 They talked and he made jokes.
 One day, he acted very strange and peculiar, and didn’t want to talk with them.
 When he walked back, he put the brake on the pram and only told them something like, ‘It’s too hot for you in two ways, and the most I would do for you is give you some ice cubes.
 That’s as far as my sympathies go.’
 Mr. Barzman thought that he maybe tried to tell them something.
 That was around five in the afternoon.

 So she and her husband were out there, sitting on the lawn of their home on 1290 Sunset Plaza Drive in Beverly Hills, having a cool drink, and they were waiting for their children to come home.
 There was a hot Santa Ana wind blowing, and the housekeeper had taken the children to the beach, so they could get some fresh air.
 Suddenly, a convertible—an elderly Cadillac—with a beautiful blonde woman came up the hill and pulled up their driveway.
 They looked at her because they didn’t know who she was or what was happening.
 The woman got out of her car, and walked a couple of steps; she looked nervous and scared.
 Ms. Barzman asked her if she was okay.
 But the young woman said that she was stopped at the bottom of the hill by two sheriff’s cars; they were stopping every car that was going up and asked everyone if they were going to number 1290 because that house was under surveillance.
 ‘I thought I ought to warn you,’ the young woman said to the Barzmans.
 She was going up the hill to Judy Garland’s house for a cocktail party.
 Ms. Barzman remembered that she shook the young lady’s hand and said, ‘My name is Norma.’
 ‘Ooh, my name is Norma too.’
 Then she got back in her car and left.
 Ms. Barzman then wanted to call her mother and tell her about what had happened.
 ‘When I picked up the phone, I heard a conversation, a phone call, that I had with a friend of mine two days before.
 I could hear it playing back.
 Then I put down the phone because I realized that my phone was tapped and I knew they were watching us.’